kitschpatrol/tldraw-cli/readme.md

   format: 'png',
 })

-// You can also use the frame id instead of name, if you're into that sort of thing
+// You can also use the frame id instead of the frame name, if you're into that sort of thing
 // It will work with or without the `shape:` prefix await tldrawToImage('https://www.tldraw.com/s/v2_c_FI5RYWbdpAtjsy4OIKrKw', {
   frames: ['shape:x8z3Qf7Hgw4Qqp2AC-eet'],
 })
 ```

-_Note that the library provided is ESM only, and requires a Node-compatible runtime.
+_Note that the library provided is ESM-only, and requires a Node-compatible runtime.
 TypeScript type definitions are included._

 ## Background